tranquilit/WAPT-Documentation/source/wapt-configuration/wapt-deploy/index.rst

 .. hint::

   leave :guilabel:`Force-reinstall VC++ enabled` checked.
-If the option box is ticked it is because the installation is necessary.
+If the option box is ticked it is because its installation is necessary.

 .. figure:: wapdeply-select-additional-tasks.png
   :align: center